alonravid1/comp_bio_ex2/report.md

 After successfully finding a fitness function and parameters which consistenly work, I had started by tuning the weights of the scores, the results are:

-Here is the provided data formatted as a markdown table:

 | word weight| letter weight| pair weight | average fitness count | average score | average coverage  |
 |------------|--------------|------------|---------------|-------|--------|
 | 20         | 5            | 13         | 9386          | 37.83 | 98.0%  |